 Ask about past medical history, drug history, family history, and occupation.
 Smoking, alcohol use and diet may be particularly important.
 The history is guided by the presenting complaint.

-Basic neuro-ophthalmic examination includes: near and distance VA, colour vision, confrontation field tests, pupil tests, cover tests, eye movements, cranial nerves, fundoscopy including optic nerve examination, and other tests as indicated.
+The basic neuro-ophthalmic examination includes: near and distance VA, color vision, confrontation field tests, pupil tests, cover tests, eye movements, cranial nerves, fundoscopy including optic nerve examination, and other tests as indicated.

 ■ Cover test and eye movements: